epfl-ada/ada-2024-project-microbiotaandco/README.md

 The organization of work within the group was efficient and balanced, allowing each member to contribute to the project while also valuing constructive discussions and the exchange of opinions.

-More specifically, we started by choosing a project that would allow us to have a dynamic and interesting analysis.
 Then, we divided into two groups after separating the project into two large and distinct, but intertwined, research questions.
-The first phase of individual analysis allowed us to collect various methods for handling the initial data and choose the paths most aligned with the research question.
-Afterward, we were able to discuss which data analysis methods would help us obtain results in line with our questions and begin collecting results.

 The two groups worked in parallel during the first weeks, while the final period was dedicated to comparing the analyses and results between the two groups, which allowed for a constructive exchange of opinions.
 In conclusion, during this first phase, we were able to establish a solid foundation for analyzing our dataset and thus answering our research questions, while the second and final phase of the project will focus on defining the statistical significance of our results and exploring additional findings.

 For the next milestone, we will organize ourselves in a similar way.
 This means we will analyse by teams the related questions.
 The organisation of the coding of the website will be split when we decided what we want to implement.